StillKe/ChainedHash/Hash_Table/README.md

 4. Insert key-value pairs into the hash table using the provided functions.
 5. Retrieve values from the hash table using the provided functions.

+## Contributing
+Contributions to this project are welcome!
+To contribute, follow these steps:

+Fork the project.
+Create a new branch: git checkout -b feature/new-feature.
+Commit your changes: git commit -am 'Add new feature'.
+Push to the branch: git push origin feature/new-feature.
+Submit a pull request.
+# License
+This project is licensed under the MIT License.
+See LICENSE for more information.

 ## Here's a simple example:

 ```c
 #include <stdio.h>